Tight Verification of Probabilistic Robustness in Bayesian Neural Networks: Conclusions

 \subsubsection{Acknowledgements}

 The authors are grateful to Peyman Hosseini for extensive comments on previous versions of this paper and help with the experiments.
-This work is partially supported by the DARPA Assured Autonomy programme (FA8750-18-C-0095), the “REXASI-PRO” H-EU project, call HORIZON-CL4-2021-HUMAN-01-01, Grant agreement ID: 101070028, the UKRI Centre for Doctoral Training in Safe and Trusted Artificial Intelligence, and the UK Royal Academy of Engineering (CiET17/18-26).
+This work is supported by the UKRI Centre for Doctoral Training in Safe and Trusted Artificial Intelligence, the “REXASI-PRO” H-EU project, call HORIZON-CL4-2021-HUMAN-01-01, Grant agreement ID: 101070028, and the UK Royal Academy of Engineering (CiET17/18-26).